 - Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud. - Identity Restoration: Identity Restoration specialists are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration specialists are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers. - Offline members will be eligible to call for additional reports quarterly after enrolling. - The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
+Please refer to the actual policies for terms, conditions, and exclusions of coverage.
+Coverage may not be available in all jurisdictions.